-CB RADIO WIRING - Optional
+CB RADIO WIRING

-If your coach is pre-wired for CB radio installation, the wires are located beneath the dash to the left of the steering wheel.
+Your coach is pre-wired for CB radio installation.
+The wires are located beneath the dash to the left of the steering wheel.

 Look for a pair of wires, red and black, with connectors and flag labels, suspended from the wiring harness.